 BitBull Capital Chief Operating Officer Sarah Bergstrand says, “The past three years, a few weeks before Blockchain Week, we have seen the rising of prices and of the overall market cap, especially during the three-day Consensus conference.
 It also tends to fall as soon as the conference is over.”

 Digital Capital Management Chief Operating Officer Ben Ritchie puts it this way: “The rise in the price of Bitcoin on the surface appears to be a result of the release of positive news flowing from Consensus this year.
 However, there may be some additional underlying factors.
-These include the stability of Bitfinex and the USDT following their recent $850 million raise in 10 days, and Binance looking to buy back their BTC position following the hack of 7,074 BTC.
+These include the stability of Bitfinex and the USDT following their recent $850 million raise in 10 days.
 There is also an increased use of algorithmic trading pushing volumes significantly higher and fueling confidence — and, with it, opportunity.”

 The next most-cited factors were US–China trade tensions (50%) and the impending reduction in Bitcoin emission, also known as the halvening (50%).